rzmahmood/beaconstate-proving-kit/README.md

 4. Run a Local PoS Network to e2e test against
 See my local testnet setup which now supports EIP4788! https://github.com/rzmahmood/ethereum-pos-testnet .
 You will need to wait a few minutes until the first block is finalized.
 I normally see it by epoch 5 / block 160.
 You can query the chain's finalized checkpoint via the following query which will eventually return a non-zero epoch: `curl http://127.0.0.1:4100/eth/v2/debug/beacon/states/head | jq .data.finalized_checkpoint`
 Alternatively run a Sepolia Beacon Node as RPC providers do not serve Debug APIs which is required.
-A script I used with local reth/lighthouse binaries can be found [here](https://github.com/rzmahmood/ethereum-pos-testnet/blob/test-environment/sepolia.sh)
+A script I used with local reth/lighthouse binaries can be found [here](https://github.com/rzmahmood/ethereum-pos-testnet/blob/test-environment/sepolia.sh).
+(Warning Sepolia testing will require you to change the forge deployment scripts and is unsupported by the README)

 5. Deploy a verification smart contract to the network.
 For the local `ethereum-pos-testnet`, this can be done using the following.